The origins of the commemorative day date back to 1950, when Europe was still healing from the devastating aftermath of World War II.

-Every 9 May, Europeans celebrate Europe Day, a commemorative occasion that honours the starting point of the continent's political and economic integration, and the peace achieved as a result of the decades-long collective effort.
+Every 9 May, Europeans celebrate Europe Day, a commemorative occasion that honours the inception of the continent's political and economic integration, and the enduring peace achieved as a result of the decades-long collective effort.

-With this in mind, Schuman intended to accelerate the modernisation of both countries after the economic devastation and human carnage of World War II and to avoid a potential race of unfair competition.
+In doing so, Schuman intended to accelerate the modernisation of both countries after the economic devastation and human carnage caused by World War II while removing incentives that could have fostered unfair competition.

-By turning such critical industries so inextricably intertwined, the French minister had a higher goal: to make a new war materially unworkable.
+By turning such critical industries so inextricably intertwined, the French minister had a higher goal: to render war impractical and futile.

-Notably, Schuman left the door opened for other countries to come on board and achieve a genuinely united Europe -- an ambition pursued during the inter-war period that collapsed under the weight of national interests.
+Cleverly, Schuman left the door open for other countries to come on board and bring about a genuinely united Europe – an ambition pursued during the inter-war period that collapsed under the weight of national interests.

 A year later, on 18 April 1951, representatives from France, Germany, Italy, Belgium, the Netherlands and Luxembourg signed the Treaty of Paris and established the European Coal and Steel Community (ECSC), a pioneering organisation based on the principle of supranationalism.

-Under the ECSC, nation-states began to pool their jealously guarded sovereign competences and transfer them to a series of European institutions: an independent High Authority, a Common Assembly of national parliamentarians, a Special Council of national ministers and a Court of Justice.
+Under the ECSC, nation-states accepted the transfer of their jealously guarded sovereign competences towards a series of newly-formed European institutions: an independent High Authority, a Common Assembly of national parliamentarians, a Special Council of national ministers and a Court of Justice.

 Schuman's close aide, Jean Monnet, who is now considered the mastermind behind the landmark declaration, was named the first president of the High Authority.

-The economic benefits of the ECSC, like the custom-free market for coal and steel, convinced member states to go further and bring more sectors and policy areas under the supranational mandate.
+The economic benefits of the ECSC, like the custom-free market that stimulated the trade of coal and steel, convinced member states to go further than the early blueprint and bring more sectors and policy areas under the supranational mandate.